NikosAlexandris/pvgis-prototype/ReadMe.md

 1. `printSystemPerformance`

    - If the variable `printSystemPerformance` is true, the code reads hourly consumption data from a file specified by `consumptionFileName`.

-   - If the reading is unsuccessful (return value of `ReadASCIIOrString()` is not 0), an error message is printed, and the program exits.
+   - If the reading is unsuccessful
+     (the return value of `ReadASCIIOrString()` is not 0), an error message is printed and the program exits.

    - Otherwise, the `hourlyConsumption` array is populated by multiplying each element of `hourlyConsumptionRead` with `energyConsumption`.

 2. `useDetailedModel`

    - If `useDetailedModel` is greater than 0, the code reads charge matrix data from a file specified by `chargeMatrixFile` and initializes the corresponding variables
      - `chargeCurrents`,
      - `chargeStates`,
      - `chargeMatrix`

-     as well as
      - `batterySize`
      - and `batteryCutoff`